kidaa30/ohimanual/content/ohi-manual.md

 Once you have the maps, you may also need to define buffer zones.
 Buffers are distances from shore, both inland and offland, that can be used later in the Toolbox to assess many impacts more accurately.

 Finally, you will need to prepare your layers folder with spatial data.
-Only goals certain goals will require data layers that are spatial (see Section, **Habitat-based goals, practical***).
+Only goals certain goals will require data layers that are spatial (see Section, **Habitat-Based Goals**).
 When considering spatial data, you should be conscientious of how it is presented: is it by square kilometers, or by a kind of region such as an EEZ or other identifier?
 Do you have better local data than global satellite or modeled data?
 Once you find the data, consider how far back in time it goes.
 Can you set a reference point with this data, or do you have to find another dataset or other source of information to find a historical reference point?

 > TIP: The only thing to do is remember that you are trying to capture ocean health--too far inland may no longer relate to ocean health.